beam4dev/hda_htmx/README.md

  ## Tutorial

-Step by step [tutorial](Tutorial.md) to setup Elixir Phoenix with the basic to work with HTMX
+Step by step [tutorial](Tutorial.md) to setup Elixir Phoenix with the basic to work with HTMX based on the [introduction to HTML with Golang](https://www.youtube.com/watch?v=x7v6SNIgJpE))

 ## HTMX Resources